Burke Centre, Virginia

 Burke Centre is a planned residential community located west of Burke in Fairfax County, Virginia, United States.
 Burke Centre is a planned community managed by the Burke Centre Conservancy homeowners' association (HOA).

 Burke Centre is also the name of a census-designated place (CDP).
 The CDP boundaries extend beyond the planned community limits.
-As of the 2010 census, the Burke Centre CDP had a total population of 17,326.
+At the 2020 census, the Burke Centre CDP had a total population of 17,518.

 Burke Centre is located south of the center of Fairfax County.
 It is bordered to the east and partially to the north by the Burke CDP, and to the west and north by the Fairfax Station CDP.
 The Burke Centre CDP border follows Ox Road to the west, the VRE Manassas Line to the north, Burke Lake Road to the southeast, and Fairfax County Parkway to the southwest.

 Neighborhoods

 Burke Centre is divided into five neighborhoods: The Woods, The Oaks, the Commons, the Ponds, and the Landings.
 Each neighborhood's name appears frequently in streets within its boundaries (e.g. the Woods neighborhood contains Wooden Hawk Lane, Walnut Wood Court, etc.).
 Not all streets contain the neighborhood name, however.
 Additionally, each neighborhood has one public pool and one community center, generally located on the same lot.

 The locations of each neighborhood is as follows: